A Change Would Do You Good

-"A Change Would Do You Good" is the fourth single from American singer-songwriter Sheryl Crow's 1996 self-titled album.
+"A Change Would Do You Good" (also known as "A Change") is the fourth single from American singer-songwriter Sheryl Crow's 1996 self-titled album.
 The song uses a series of non sequitur lyrics to describe what one should change in life.
-It became Crow's third top-five single from the album in Canada, where it reached number two, and peaked at number eight in the United Kingdom.
+In the United States, the song peaked at number 19 on the Billboard Hot 100 Airplay chart and topped the Billboard Triple-A chart for six weeks.
+Internationally, it became Crow's third top-five single from the album in Canada, where it reached number two, and peaked at number eight in the United Kingdom.

 Background and lyrics

 In an interview with Songfacts, guitarist Jeff Trott revealed "A Change Would Do You Good" was written in New Orleans during a six-month stay with co-writers Sheryl Crow and Brian MacLeod.
 The group decided to create a song by looking into classic soul music for inspiration, specifically by the Staple Singers and Mavis Staples.
 Eventually, the trio came up with so many lyric ideas that they resorted to drawing them out of a hat, putting together similar lines so they made sense.

 The lyrics of the song are mostly abstract, but they work together to highlight what one needs to change in life.
 Each verse also has a meaning.
 According to Trott, the first verse is about music producer Bill Bottrell, who left in the middle of the album's production, angering Crow.
 Trott admitted that even though the lyrics were derogatory, they were more playful than harsh.
 The second verse was inspired by Madonna—who had begun to tone down her sexual image during the song's conception—as well as a few other people who were not named.
 Crow decided to make the final verse about herself but had to convince Trott and MacLeod to do so.